tauri-apps/tauri/tauri-updater/README.md

 ## Linux

-On Linux we create a .tar.gz from the AppImage.
+On Linux, we create a .tar.gz from the AppImage.

 ```
 target/release/bundle